rizsotto/Bear/source/bear/man/bear.1.md

 # COMMANDS

 `bear-intercept(1)`
-:   Intercepts events that happend during the execution of the build
+:   Intercepts events that happened during the execution of the build
     command.

 `bear-citnames(1)`
-:   Deduce the sematics of the commands captured by `bear-intercept(1)`.
+:   Deduce the semantics of the commands captured by `bear-intercept(1)`.

 # OUTPUT